-Melissa J. Fickling, Ph.D., LCPC, NCC, ACS joined the NIU faculty in 2017.
-She completed her doctoral work in Counseling and Counselor Education in 2015 at the University of North Carolina at Greensboro and her Master’s degree in Counseling at Roosevelt University.
-Her primary research interests are focused on the intersections of work, mental health, and meaning.
-She also does research in the areas of clinical supervision and career counseling.
-Dr. Fickling has practiced professional counseling in higher education, community, and private practice settings and is a licensed clinical professional counselor in Illinois.
-Her clinical interests include adult career transition, grief & loss, identity, and spiritual issues.
+Fickling has practiced professional counseling in higher education, community and private practice settings and is a licensed clinical professional counselor in Illinois.
 She is a member of the editorial review board for the Journal of College Counseling.
-Dr. Fickling was the 2016-2017 Edwin L. Herr fellow for Chi Sigma Iota and currently co-chairs the National Career Development Association's Committee on Diversity Initiatives & Cultural Inclusion.
+Fickling was the 2016-2017 Edwin L. Herr fellow for Chi Sigma Iota and 2020 recipient of the National Career Development Association's Diversity Initiatives Award.

 - Identity and spiritual issues